ejjays/assets-management/README.md

-# Asset Management System for Bestlink College of the Philippines 🇵🇭
+# AI-Powered Assets Management System

 A powerful and intuitive web application to manage and track all assets within Bestlink College of the Philippines. 🏫